-We assign a Capital score of a1 to Aareal, reflecting our expectation that the bank will maintain its strong capitalisation metrics, despite the expected strain from the impact of the coronavirus crisis and the upcoming revisions to the Basel framework for measuring credit risks (the so-called constrained internal ratings-based approach).
-We have captured the expected decline in the bank's capital ratio, in particular our tangible common equity (TCE) ratio, by positioning the bank's Capital score three notches below the aa1 initial score.
+We assign a Capital score of a1 to Aareal, reflecting our expectation that the bank will maintain its strong capitalisation metrics, despite the expected strain from the impact of the pandemic and the upcoming revisions to the Basel framework for measuring credit risks (the so-called constrained internal ratings-based approach).
+We have captured the expected decline in the bank's capital ratio, in particular our tangible common equity (TCE) ratio, by positioning the bank's Capital score two notches below the aa2 initial score.

-Aareal reported a strong TCE ratio of 22.6% and a fully loaded Tier 1 leverage ratio of 6.3% as of 30 June 2020, significantly higher than those of its closest peers.
-TCE comprises the bank's Common Equity Tier 1 (CET1) capital plus €300 million in high-trigger Additional Tier 1 (AT1) instruments.
+Aareal reported a strong TCE ratio of 19.8% and a fully loaded Tier 1 leverage ratio of 6.1% as of 31 December 2020, significantly higher than those of its closest peers.
+TCE comprises the bank's Common Equity Tier 1 (CET1) capital, but no longer of the €300 million in high-trigger Additional Tier 1 (AT1) instruments after our recent bank's methodology update, which excludes such instruments from TCE and includes them in our Advanced LGF analysis.

-Consequently, we believe that Aareal is well prepared to digest both potential risk-weighted assets (RWA) increases because of a deterioration in asset quality following the economic downswing underway and a larger increase in regulatory RWA.
-We expect the bank to be able to maintain and retain a capital ratio of close to 14% despite the aforementioned strain, and taking into account high future dividend payouts, with a communicated medium-term target payout ratio of 70%-80%.
-For 2020, however, management already decided to refrain from calling its €300 million high-trigger AT1 instrument and postponed a decision on the dividend payout because of the economic crisis.
-Both factors and the bank's closed sale of its Aareon minority stake that will have a €180 million capital effect will support the bank's capital position in the short term.
+Given its good capitalisation, Aareal is able to digest both risk-weighted asset (RWA) increases because of a deterioration in asset quality following the economic downswing in 2020 and early 2021 and a larger increase in regulatory RWA.
+We expect the bank to be able to maintain and retain a capital ratio of close to 14% despite the aforementioned strain, and taking into account high future dividend payouts, with a communicated medium-term target payout ratio of 70%-80% (thereof 50% base dividend and 20-30% supplementary dividend).
+For 2020 and 2021, management has already decided to refrain from calling its €300 million high-trigger AT1 instrument and has postponed a decision on the dividend payout because of the economic crisis.
+Both factors and the bank's sale of its Aareon minority stake supported its capital position in 2020.

-However, Aareal's risk density, that is, the bank's RWA calculated as a percentage of total assets, amounted to only 27% as of June 2020.
-In light of the revisions to the Basel framework and because Aareal calculates its RWA according to the advanced internal ratings-based approach for most of its exposures, we expect its risk density to continue to rise significantly, leading to a meaningful increase in RWA from the current levels.
-As of June 2020, the bank's CET1 ratio increased again to 19.8% (total capital 29.5%), more than 2x its requirement as outlined in the ECB's Supervisory Review and Evaluation Process (SREP) of 8.28% for CET1 and its 12.8% total capital requirement.
+However, Aareal's risk density, that is, the bank's RWA calculated as a percentage of total assets, amounted to only 27.3% as of December 2020.
+In light of the revisions to the Basel framework and because Aareal calculates its RWA according to the advanced internal ratings-based approach for most of its exposures, we expect its risk density to continue to rise significantly, leading to a significant increase in RWA from the current levels.
+As of year-end 2020, the bank's CET1 ratio decreased to 18.8% (total capital 28.0%), more than 2x its requirement as outlined in the ECB's Supervisory Review and Evaluation Process of 8.27% for CET1 and its 12.8% total capital requirement.